 Scary Haunted Houses: Love or Hate, It’s Okay Either Way

 Halloween is a holiday filled with spooks and scares like scary haunted houses, usually in a fun way.
-However, a common issue a lot of people with autism have, as well as people in general, is that they get too scared or uncomfortable to really enjoy the fun.
+However, a common issue a lot of people with autism have, as well as people in general, is that they experience terror instead of enjoyment.

 I have personal experience with the fear of scary haunted houses and the unknown that comes with Halloween in general.
-When I was a pre-teen, I would get filled with fear even though I knew it was irrational and that I shouldn’t be afraid.
+When I was a pre-teen, I would feel terror just thinking about the prospect of going in one, even though I knew it was irrational and that I shouldn’t be afraid.

 But sometimes your emotions take over and fear is a powerful emotion.
 When I was a teenager I wanted to push past my fear and go to scary haunted houses, one in particular, which was one of the most famous ones in my home state of Texas.
 I know that it was kind of like a rite of passage thing, something most “have to do” at that age.

 Even though I nearly bailed on going, I’m happy to say I did get past it.
 And, surprisingly, I had fun!
-While going to scary haunted houses may not be my thing per se, I encourage everyone to do the same thing.
+While going to scary haunted houses may not be my thing per se, I don’t feel I would be petrified if I were asked to go into one in the future.

-I’m not talking about scary haunted houses, but doing something that can help you to conquer your fear of something.
+I’m not talking only about scary haunted houses, but doing something that could help you to conquer a fear.

-Once you get past the hurdle of whatever it is, knowing that you faced it head-on is satisfying feeling and it fills you with confidence that you can overcome any challenge.
+Once you get past the hurdle of whatever it is, knowing that you faced it head-on can be a satisfying feeling.
+That satisfaction can often fill you with confidence in knowing that you can overcome any challenge.

 Deciding Whether or Not to Go to Scary Haunted Houses